Dropbox can't access your Windows Registry

 - Click the Start menu.
 Search for Command Prompt or select All Programs > Accessories > Command Prompt.

 If the above measures have not fixed this error, you can try manually removing the entry from the registry.
-Due to the sensitivity of the information in your Windows Registry, only those comfortable editing the registry should attempt this.
+You need an administrator's permission to edit your registry.

 For background information, including complete and up-to-date steps on how to edit your Windows Registry, visit Microsoft's knowledge base.